 Optical/near-infrared telescopes essentially produce images.
-The three projects included in table 1 that belong to this group are E-ELT [1], LSST [2] and Euclid [3], which are under construction or design phase.
+The three projects included in table 1 that belong to this group are E-ELT [1], LSST [2] and Euclid [3], which are under construction or in the design phase.
 E-ELT and LSST are ground-based telescopes, whereas Euclid is a satellite mission.

-These experiments will stream large amounts of data.
-For example, LSST will produce approximately 15 TB per night of raw imaging data [4].
-As usual in optical observatories, E-ELT and LSST will make data available to the user in near real time, which entails a challenge for these projects due to these large data rates.
-In particular, one of the requirements of E-ELT is that the raw scientific data, including calibrations, shall arrive at the ESO Science Archive Facility not later than 1 h after they have been obtained [5].
+E-ELT and LSST will stream large amounts of data that will be processed in real time.
+In particular, the LSST Data Management System will process the incoming stream within 60 seconds of observation, where the daily raw data volume is approximately 15 TB and millions of alerts will be generated every night [4].
+As for E-ELT, one of the requirements is that the raw scientific data, including calibrations, shall arrive at the ESO Science Archive Facility not later than 1 h after they have been acquired [5].

-The Euclid mission will deliver an unprecedented large volume of data for a space mission: about 110 GB of compressed data per day, where the daily telecommanding and communications period will be 4 hours [3, 6].
+The Euclid mission will deliver a lower data rate but still unprecedented for a space mission: about 110 GB of compressed data per day, where the daily telecommanding and communications period will be 4 hours [3, 6].

-Processed data and science-ready data products (e.g., calibrated images, spectra and catalogues) from these experiments will be archived and made public.
-The data management system of LSST will reprocesses annually the accumulated survey data to form a static, self-consistent data release, the contents of the final data release alone being expected to be around 70 PB [4].
-In the case of E-ELT, raw data, including calibrations, will also be made available to the worldwide community at the end of a proprietary period [5].
+Processed data and science-ready data products from these experiments will be archived and made available to users with access rights.
+The LSST Data Management System will reprocess annually the accumulated survey data to form a static, self-consistent data release that includes raw images.
+The contents of the last data release alone are expected to be around 70 PB, with the final catalogue database being 15 PB [4, 7].
+In the case of E-ELT, raw data, including calibrations, will be made available to the worldwide community at the end of a proprietary period [5].

 Public data must be in a standard format.
-The most used file format used in astronomy is FITS, which is the acronym for Flexible Image Transport System [7, 8].
-FITS is an open standard and a component of the data formats for the Virtual Observatory (VO), which is a worldwide initiative to standardise astronomical datasets and resources so that users may access data from any observatory in a seamless and transparent way [9].
-The above experiments will provide data in formats compliant with Virtual Observatory standards, e.g., FITS images and tables in VOTable format [10].
+The most used file format used in astronomy is FITS, which is the acronym for Flexible Image Transport System [8, 9].
+FITS is an open standard and a component of the data formats for the Virtual Observatory (VO), which is a worldwide initiative to standardise astronomical datasets and resources so that users may access data from any observatory in a seamless and transparent way [10].
+The above experiments will provide data in formats compliant with Virtual Observatory standards, e.g., FITS images and tables in VOTable format [11].

 In addition, these experiments will also generate alerts of transient events with the implication that timely follow-up is of interest.
-For this purpose, the VOEvent format [11] is broadly accepted and used by the astronomical community within the VO framework.
+For this purpose, the VOEvent format [12] is broadly accepted and used by the astronomical community within the VO framework.